 The commissions and boards tend to offer plenty of competition in those states – the New Jersey Division of Gaming Enforcement, for instance, allows for up to 36 sportsbooks.

 North Carolina, with 10 to 12 sportsbooks, would be giving consumers a sufficient amount of choice.
+This would also include offering a plethora of enticing NC sports betting promotions and new-player bonuses as operators compete to capture the interest of local bettors.
 The State Lottery Commission would have to choose the 12 most qualified applicants if there are more than a dozen throwing their hats in the ring.

 Other North Carolina sports betting details